repobee/repobee/docs/fundamentals.rst

 .. note::

-    Few of these conventions are actually enforced, and there are ways around almost every single one.
-However, with the exception of the *one organization per course round* convention, which must be ensured manually, RepoBee will automatically adhere to the other conventions.
-Although RepoBee does adhere to the conventions, there is no way to stop users from breaking them using e.g. the GitHub web interface, manually performing master repo migrations etc. Straying form the conventions may cause RepoBee to behave unexpectedly.
+   RepoBee has no way of enforcing these conventions, other than itself strictly adhering to them.
+For example, there are no countermeasures against someone manually changing the names of student repositories or their URLs, and as there are endless variations of things that can be manually changed, there are no safety checks against such things either.
+If you have a need to manually change something, do keep in mind that straying from RepoBee's conventions may cause it to act unexpectedly.

 Usage with different platforms (GitHub, GitHub Enterprise and GitLab)
 =====================================================================